-What are verbal comprehension tests?
+What is a verbal comprehension test?

 Verbal comprehension tests assess a candidate’s ability to read a passage of information quickly, and identify relevant information from that passage.
 For example a question may require a candidate to scan through a passage of information regarding a current event, and the candidate will be presented with a list of statements which may or may not be correct, requiring the candidate to select which statement is correct/incorrect based on the passage above.

 The following screenshots show the format of typical verbal comprehension questions:

 Tests which only assess verbal comprehension are also common, and will not assess other areas such as: logical reasoning, English proficiency, verbal application etc. Verbal comprehension tests are likely to be encountered for administration, call centre and customer service roles as they require candidates to analyse and identify relevant verbal data very quickly.

-Free example verbal comprehension test
+Free practice verbal comprehension tests

-Verbal comprehension advice
+Verbal comprehension tips and advice

 Here are some recommendations and practical tips to help you perform at your best for your verbal comprehension test:

-2. Only use the passage for information: Many candidates will read a passage, but still let their own knowledge/opinions shape their answers to the question.
+- Only use the passage for information: Many candidates will read a passage, but still let their own knowledge/opinions shape their answers to the question.
 When answering these questions you must only answer based on the information presented, or not presented in the given passage.
 Even if the statement contradicts what you already know to be true, you must answer purely based on the given passage.

-3. Stay calm: Verbal comprehension tests can be particularly nerve racking due to their quick pace and strict time limits.
+- Stay calm: Verbal comprehension tests can be particularly nerve racking due to their quick pace and strict time limits.
 Getting used to being tested under timed conditions is a highly effective method of preparing yourself for a verbal comprehension test, and practice verbal reasoning tests provide an ideal method for this.
 Taking deep breaths, ignoring your surroundings and not looking at the clock excessively can help calm you down, while insuring you work at the correct pace.